-- We are always in the top three undergraduate institutions for the number of chemistry majors graduated in a year.
+- St. Olaf is routinely in the top three undergraduate institutions for the number of chemistry majors graduated in a year.

 - The National Science Foundation’s Survey of Earned Doctorates shows that St. Olaf ranked fourth among four-year colleges in the number of chemistry Ph.D.s produced between 1994-2003.